gaofengShi/NextworkAzureSummerProject/README.md

    - NAT gateway: for outbound internet access for VMs.
 So we can test the load balance when we stop one of VMs.
    - Install IIS: set the IIS (internet information services) in the two VMs Basion connect.

-After all the setup, we test the web can display form the two VMs:\
+After all the setup, we test the web can be displayed form the two different VMs:\
    <img src="pictures/2browersDifferentVM.png" width="400">\
    As we can see the same IP displayed different contents.